carvel-dev/secretgen-controller/docs/secret-export.md

 - `toNamespace` (optional; string) Destination namespace for offer.
 Use `*` to indicate all namespaces.
 - `toNamespaces` (optional; array of strings) List of destination namespaces for offer.
+- `toNamespaceAnnotation` (optional; annotation map with single string value) List of destination namespaces annotations key/value for offer.
+- `toNamespaceAnnotations` (optional; annotation map with array of strings value) List of destination namespaces annotations key/values for offer.

 ### SecretImport